lemon-gith/scalable-synthesiser/markdowns/UI.md

+# UI

-This was to make life easier for us while developing the features, the fact that it’s also nice for users, well, that’s a bonus.
-It’s mainly just having set up the display to show multiple frames displaying information from the notes currently being played, the current volume, tone, octave, etc., to providing a menu for users to be able to change modes and modify features like the octave, metronome (bpm and switch), and playback.
+This feature provides a user-friendly experience to display useful information for users and to allow them to easily toggle device configurations.
+The display primarily shows a few frames displaying information, such as the notes currently being played, the current volume, tone, octave, etc., to providing a menu for users to be able to change modes and modify features like the octave, metronome (bpm and switch), and playback.

 ## Usage